Tips for finding the best hearing aids

 “I can definitely tell that I can hear better with it turned on,” says Doug Austin, age 73, of Oshkosh, Wis.
 Austin takes advantage of the built-in t-coils in his hearing aid in auditoriums in Oshkosh that have the loop system set up.
 In his retirement community, many of the gathering places have hearing loops, including meeting rooms (where sometimes chefs do demos), a performing arts center that hosts speakers and bands, as well as religious services.

-Previously, hearing aid manufacturers removed telecoils to make the devices smaller.
-But with superfecta hearing aids, the t-coils are available—as well as other features that consumers desire.
+Previously, some hearing aid manufacturers removed telecoils to make the devices smaller.
+But with superfecta hearing aids, the t-coils are available—as well as other features that consumers benefit from.

 TIP: Learn more about hearing loops—and how to advocate for them in your community—with this toolkit from HLAA.